franciscovmacieira/easytime/docs/notebook.md

-This feature computes the strenght of a trend within the time-series.
-A low value (close to zero) means there are few/none indicators of a trend in the time series while a high value (close to one) means there are strong signs of the series containing a trend.
+This feature computes the strength of a trend within the time-series.
+**Low value:** A value close to zero means there are few/none indicators of a trend in the time series.
+**High value:** A value close to one means there are strong signs of the series containing a trend.